natepiano/obsidian_knife/imageplan.md

    - Consider if there are any performance implications

 ### Phase 4: Transition
-1. Start using new implementation in ObsidianRepositoryInfo
+1. Start using new implementation in ObsidianRepository
 2. Deprecate but maintain old methods during transition
 3. Update all dependent code to use new types
 4. Add migration tests to verify behavior consistency

-5. to be planned / designed - move MarkdownOperations for update reference and remove reference to occur upstream should an ImageLink referring to a local file have a ImageFileInfo created for it if it's not a missing file? we've already scanned for MarkdownFileInfo and assembled all of its image links but how do we connect through to the actual file itself?
+5. to be planned / designed - move MarkdownOperations for update reference and remove reference to occur upstream should an ImageLink referring to a local file have a ImageFile created for it if it's not a missing file? we've already scanned for MarkdownFile and assembled all of its image links but how do we connect through to the actual file itself?

 ### Phase 5: Cleanup
 1. Remove deprecated types and methods: